 All the organizations recognized by the Register as welding consumables manufacturers shall be annually surveyed and their products be tested.
 Depending on the type of welding consumables and the degree of the welding procedure mechanization, the annual test extent includes welding the deposited metal test assemblies and carrying out the tests according to the relevant provisions in 4.3.8.1.1, 4.4.4.1.1, 4.5.5.1.1 or 4.5.5.1.2 with due regard to additional requirements in 4.7.2.
-For welding consumables of grades Y69 and Y96, application for approval of which is dated on 1 July 2019 or after this date, annual test of materials for diffusible hydrogen content in the deposited metal shall be included into the test program in accordance with 4.2.3.
+For welding consumables of grades Y69 and Y96, annual test of materials for diffusible hydrogen content in the deposited metal shall be included into the test program in accordance with 4.2.3.